perumandlahemakumari/Disk-Usage-Monitoring-Script/README.md

 Feel free to fork the repo and improve the script! 🚀

-Now, just replace "yourusername" in the GitHub link with your actual username and push it to your repository! 🚀 Let me know if you need help. 😊
+🚀 Let me know if you need help. 😊